 The road beckoned.
 We restored a 1957 vintage camper trailer and left behind the life we'd built for ourselves.
 What began as a sabbatical from promising careers, a comfortable home, and a strong community transformed into a more sustainable lifestyle of travel, adventure, seasonal employment, and volunteering.

-Our tiny home on wheels, a 1957 “canned-ham” Sportcraft camper trailer, embodies the freedom of travel and the spirit of adventure.
+Our solar powered, tiny-home-on-wheels -- a 1957 “canned-ham” Sportcraft camper trailer -- embodies the freedom of travel and the spirit of adventure.
 Painted as he is with big purple door and red trim, Hamlet gets smiles everywhere we go.
+This is #canlife.

 The purchase on Ebay, somewhat on a whim, came after a very challenging day in 2010.
 Shari's message was clear; "I'm leaving and you're invited."
 That impulsive bid lead to 18-months of busy preparations.
 On evenings and weekends we worked to transform our purchase into a livable space as we downsized from 1,650 square feet into 72.
 By September 2012, we were ready to leave our university jobs, our home in the Blue Ridge Mountains, and hit the road.
 And we haven't looked back!